 1. Jaguar E-Type

-The most beautiful car ever made: the Jaguar E-type is number one on our top ten classic cars of all time.
+As one of the most beautiful classic cars ever made, the Jaguar E-type is number 1 on our top 10 classic cars of all time.

-“The most beautiful car ever made” were the words of Enzo Ferrari and of course he was right.
+‘The most beautiful car ever made’ were the exact words of Enzo Ferrari.
+And, of course, he was right.
 Based on the D-Type, the three times Le Mans winner between 1955 and 1957, the E-Type Jaguar was a stunning example of what British car manufacturer Jaguar were capable of back in the day.
 Sixties chic and quicker than a Ferrari at a third of the price, it was the ultimate sports car of its time.

-The E-Type managed to stay in production until the mid seventies.
-This was largely down to the fact it was constantly being revised on the inside, without effecting its elegant appearance too drastically on the outside.
+The E-Type managed to stay in production until the mid-seventies.
+This was largely down to the fact it was constantly being revised on the inside, without affecting its elegant appearance too drastically on the outside.
 This meant it stayed with the times whilst still looking utterly gorgeous.
-One of the best cars ever made and it’s British.
+It’s easily among one of the best British cars ever made.

 2. Porsche 911

-Number two on our list of the top ten classic cars of all time is Ferdinand’s Icon, the Porsche 911.
+Number 2 on our list of the top 10 classic cars of all time is Ferdinand’s Icon: the Porsche 911.

-The 911 was the successor to the famous 356 back in 1963 and became a roomier, more powerful evolution.
-Porsche originally intended to called it the 901; however the French, or more specifically Peugeot had the rights to car names with three digits with the second digit being ‘0’.
+The 911 was the successor to the famous 356 back in 1963; it was a roomier, more powerful evolution.
+Porsche originally intended to called it the ‘901’.
+However, Peugeot held the rights to car names with three digits with the second digit being ‘0’.

 The earliest 911 started with a 2.0 engine.
-Air cooled and rear mounted, of course with just 130 bhp, it was a far cry from today’s modern 911 turbos, with their 500+ bhp.
-Still, the 911 had nearly 50% more power than the flat four 356; so was powerful for the time.
-With more power on the way by the seventies; the Carrera RS is now seen by many as the ultimate 911.
+Air-cooled and rear-mounted, and with just 130 bhp, it was a far cry from today’s modern 911 turbos, with their 500+ bhp.
+Even still, the 911 had nearly 50% more power than the flat-four 356, so it was powerful for the time.
+With more power on the way by the seventies, the Carrera RS is now seen by many as the ultimate 911.
 Although the original 911 ceased production in 1989, the name continues today in the Porsche line-up.

 3. Land Rover

-Land Rover is described as ‘the best 4×4 by far’, and has made it to number three on our top ten classic cars of all time.
+Series Land Rovers are described as ‘the best 4×4s by far’, and have made it to number 3 on our top 10 classic cars of all time.

-From nothing more than an idea and a sketch on the Welsh beach, Land Rover has become the four wheel drive vehicle that all others aspire to across the world.
-The Land Rover is the go anywhere, do anything vehicle.
-Engineering and shaping its way through the decades to remain in that no. 1 position; when it comes to 4×4.
-It all started with the 80″ series 1 back in 1948, little did Maurice Wilks now that he had created a whole new genre of vehicle 40 years before its time.
+From nothing more than an idea and a sketch on the Welsh beach, Land Rover has become the four-wheel drive vehicle that all others aspire to across the world.
+Beginning with the 80″ Series I back in 1948, Land Rover has since been engineering and shaping its way through the decades to retain its title as the ‘go anywhere, do anything’ 4×4.
+Little did Maurice Wilks know, as he sat on that beach sketching his ideas, that he had created a whole new genre of vehicle which was way ahead its time.

-Capability and composure are two attributes of the Land Rover with the strength to make history while constantly innovating, one of the greats never to be repeated.
+Capability and composure are two attributes of the Land Rover with the strength to make history while constantly innovating; it is truly one of the greats.

 4. Volkswagen Beetle

-The people’s car, the Volkswagen Beetle is our number four in the classic cars top ten.
+The people’s car, the Volkswagen Beetle is our number 4 in the classic cars top 10.

 5. Citroen DS

-Number five on our list of the top ten classic cars of all time is the French Goddess, the Citroen DS.
+Number 5 on our list of the top 10 classic cars of all time is the French Goddess: the Citroen DS.

-Cool Britannia, the Mini is number six on our list of the top ten classic cars of all time.
+Cool Britannia, the Mini is number 6 on our list of the top 10 classic cars of all time.

 The Mini spans classes and appeals to everyone from George Harrison to Mr Bean.
-Never has a car been as much an icon.
-It is a mode of transport from 60’s chic to the 80’s new romantic style.
+Never has a car been so iconic.
+It is a mode of transport from ’60s chic to the ’80s new romantic style.
 The world has loved the Mini for decades and still does.
-The transverse engine front wheel drive layout saved space and it allowed for 80% of the area of the car’s floor pan to be used for passengers and luggage; which influenced a generation of car makers.
+Despite being a fairly small car, it has plenty of interior space thanks to its transverse engine front-wheel drive; this meant that around 80% of the floor pan area could be used as space for passengers.
+It was a convenient touch which influenced many car makers in subsequent generations.

 7. Mercedes 300SL Gullwing

-Number seven on our list of the top ten classic cars of all time is the world’s first supercar, the Mercedes 300SL Gullwing.
+Number 7 on our list of the top 10 classic cars of all time is the world’s first supercar: the Mercedes 300SL Gullwing.

-Mercedes had no plans to put their 300SL race car into production until official American importer of Mercedes-Benz Maxi Hoffman tirelessly campaigned to make sure they changed their mind.
-The Gullwing was launched at the New York International Motor Show in 1954 and received the acclaim of the admiring crowds, but it wasn’t just a pretty car.
-It was designed with a racing heritage built over a space frame chassis and a flat graceful body boasting impressive aerodynamics and a powerful straight six developing 215 bhp, a first for Mercedes with a fuel injected engine that had never been seen before.
-Mercedes even built 29 in aluminum that are now worth four times the already expensive steel versions.
+Mercedes had no plans to put their 300SL race car into production.
+That was until Maxi Hoffman, the official American importer of Mercedes-Benz, campaigned tirelessly for Mercedes to change their mind.
+The Gullwing was launched at the New York International Motor Show in 1954 and received the acclaim of the admiring crowds – but it wasn’t just a pretty car.
+It was designed with a racing heritage, built over a space frame chassis and a flat, graceful body boasting impressive aerodynamics and a powerful straight six developing 215 bhp, a first for Mercedes with a fuel injected engine that had never been seen before.
+Mercedes even built 29 in aluminium that are now worth four times the already-expensive steel versions.

 8. Ford Model T

 It comes in any colour as long as it’s black.
-The Ford Model T is eighth on our top ten classic cars of all time.
+The Ford Model T is number 8 on our top 10 classic cars of all time.

-Henry Ford’s practical and affordable horseless carriage for the common man was conceived back in 1908 at an original cost of $850 to the buying public.
-However, by 1925 it had decreased to less than $300 ensuring that 40% of all cars sold in the United States were Ford Model T’s.
-Henry’s car for the masses was a success with more than 15 million being produced between 1913 and 1927.
-With production plants not only in the states but also Europe and England, Ford had started their world domination.
+Henry Ford’s practical and affordable horseless carriage for the common man was conceived back in 1908.
+It was originally sold at $850 to the buying public.
+However, by 1925 the price had dropped to less than $300, ensuring that 40% of all cars sold in the United States were Ford Model Ts.
+Henry’s ‘car for the masses’ was a huge success, with more than 15 million being produced between 1913 and 1927.
+With production plants not only in the States but also in England and the rest of Europe, Ford had started their world domination.

 9. Ferrari 250 GTO

-The ultimate Prancing Horse, the Ferrari 250 GTO comes in at number nine on our top ten classic cars of all time.
+The ultimate Prancing Horse, the Ferrari 250 GTO comes in at number 9 on our top 10 classic cars of all time.

 The cars outward design came from the necessity to keep it low to the ground and improve aerodynamic efficiency; the engine was moved further back and also kept as low as possible.
-Quad exhaust pipes and large integrated rear spoiler give the GTO an intimidating appearance from behind and the striking elliptical grille, topped by unmistakable triple vents are full of purpose yet aesthetically pleasing.
+Quad exhaust pipes and a large integrated rear spoiler give the GTO an intimidating appearance from behind, while the striking elliptical grille – topped by unmistakable triple vents – are full of purpose, yet aesthetically pleasing.
 Is it the best Ferrari ever made?
-We think so.
+Some would say so.

 10. Aston Martin DB5

 Shaken, not stirred.
-Number 10 on our top ten list of classic cars of all time is the ice cool Aston Martin DB5.
+Number 10 on our top 10 list of classic cars of all time is the ice-cold Aston Martin DB5.

-The quintessential British grand tourer, no wonder it was James Bonds car of choice.
-The DB5 was the last evolution of the DB4 series.
-It’s renowned as the most famous car in the world thanks to its starring role in countless 007 movies.
-With a 4.0 litre inline 6 cylinder engine, the DB5 wasn’t an out and out sports car.
-Although capable of speeds up to 145 mph, it was more of a luxurious 2+2, with standard features such as wool pile carpets and electric windows.
-With a magnesium alloy body built to superleggra patent technique and a wicked combination of Italian styling and British engineering, any self respecting spy would be proud to drive a DB5.
+The quintessential British grand tourer, it’s no wonder this was James Bond’s car of choice.
+The DB5 was the last evolution of the DB4 series which is renowned as the most famous car in the world, thanks to its starring role in countless 007 films.
+With a 4.0 litre inline 6-cylinder engine, the DB5 wasn’t an out-and-out sports car.
+Although capable of speeds up to 145 mph, it was actually more of a luxurious 2+2, with standard features such as wool pile carpets and electric windows.
+With a magnesium alloy body built to Superleggera patent technique, and a wicked combination of Italian styling and British engineering, any self-respecting spy would be proud to drive a DB5.